katnarra/Identifying-Patient-Subgroups-Using-Clustering/README.md

 and unit variance.

 PCA was conducted for the purpose of feature selection.
 After examining the explained variance ratio, the first five principal components were chosen for further analysis.
 The optimal number of clusters was determined using the Elbow method.
-Because the plot did not exhibit e clear inflection point, silhouette analysis was also carried out, resulting in k=2 distinct clusters.
+Because the plot did not exhibit a clear inflection point, silhouette analysis was also carried out, resulting in k=2 distinct clusters.

 ## Clustering Methods